vtian72/portfolio/README.md

-# Hi I'm Vincent 😊
+# Welcome to my website!

-I'm a current Master's of Business Analytics student at MIT.
-Before coming to MIT I worked for ~3 years as a data scientist across health & government and retail product analytics.
+My name is Vincent and I'm a current Master's of Business Analytics student at MIT.
+Prior to joining MIT I worked for ~3 years as a data scientist across health & government and retail product analytics.

 ## Education